 5. Recover

 The final stage of the cybersecurity lifecycle is the Recover stage.
-In this stage, you will set up the systems and practices you need to restore full functionality after a breach.
+In this stage, you will set up the systems and practices to restore full functionality after a breach.
 When you master this lifecycle stage, you can quickly return to normal operations and performance following a cybersecurity event.

 NIST examples of recovery stage activities include: